lex00/cloudformation_dataclasses/docs/IDE_SUPPORT.md

 ```

 This works at runtime because `setup_resources()` dynamically loads
 modules and injects the namespace.
-However, static analyzers like
+However, IDEs like VSCode/Pylance
-Pylance can't see these dynamic exports.
+can't see these dynamic exports without help.

 ### The Solution: .pyi Stub Files